 You may also hear about retinyl palmitate.
 This is in the same family as retinol, but if the skin care product you choose contains retinyl palmitate, you will need to use more of this product than one that contains retinol to get the same effect.
-Pregnant women cannot use retinol.
+Pregnant women or nursing mothers cannot use retinol.

 Vitamin C helps to minimize fine lines, scars, and wrinkles.
 It's the only antioxidant that is proven to boost production of collagen, which is a key part of skin's structure.

 Be choosy when selecting a vitamin C product.
 Vitamin C in its most commonly found forms is highly unstable when exposed to oxygen, making it useless.
 Choose one in a tube or a pump.
 Also, many topical vitamin C preparations do not penetrate the skin enough to make a difference.

 If you are considering using a topical vitamin C preparation, ask your dermatologist which product will be the most effective for you.

 Skin care products containing hyaluronic acid are often used with vitamin C products to assist in effective penetration.